RWilliamsCoding/trumpvsharris/README.md

 ## Testing

-Please refer to [Lighthouse](/Testing/lighthouse/) & [W3](/Testing/W3/)file for all the testing I have carried out.
+Please refer to [Lighthouse](/testing/lighthouse/) & [W3](/testing/W3/) file for all the testing I have carried out.
 In the interest of keeping this README aesthetically pleasing, I decided it would be cleaner to put all the testing in a separate folder.

 ### Solved Bugs